zaiisao/Documentation/en/Video/volume_ios.md

 // swift
 func rtcEngine(_ engine: AgoraRtcEngineKit, reportAudioVolumeIndicationOfSpeakers speakers:
 [AgoraRtcAudioVolumeInfo], totalVolume: Int) {
-// Gets the IDs of the speakers with the highest instant volume.
+// Gets the ID of the speakers with the highest instant volume.
 A user ID of 0 indicates it is the local user.
 // speakers is an array that contains the uids and volumes of the speakers.
 The volume ranges between 0 and 255.
 // totalVolume is the total volume after audio mixing.
 The value ranges between 0 and 255.
 }